joferomo/school-projects/README.md

 The values in the array are randomly generated, and the time taken to sort them is displayed.

 # Channel Game
 This is a game about dropping balls on channels and trying to get the most points.

-It's kind of like pachinko but with predetermined paths.
+It's kind of like pachinko, but with predetermined paths.

 The channels flip whenever the ball goes through, so plan ahead, since you only have 5 balls.